 DEI is more than a buzzword — it’s a mindset.

-Diversity, equity, and inclusion is at the forefront of business conversations just about everywhere.
-We as marketers, regardless of industry, have an interesting role: We must acknowledge these conversations from not only a brand perspective but also the audience’s.
+Diversity, equity, and inclusion (DEI) is at the forefront of business conversations just about everywhere.
+As marketers, regardless of industry, we have an interesting role: We must acknowledge these conversations from both a brand and audience perspective.

 In fact, since an overwhelming majority (70%) of audiences respond positively to DEI in marketing, rising to the occasion only helps your brand in the long run (more on that later).

-A tall order, to be sure — and one that I, Siege’s resident Sensitivity Editor, am afraid to say is impossible to be executed perfectly.
+A tall order, to be sure — and one that I, Siege’s resident Sensitivity Editor, am afraid to say is impossible to execute perfectly.

 That’s not to say you will always fall short — rather, there’s no such thing as “perfect” at all.
 Awareness, empathy, and compassion aren’t exactly quantifiable metrics or one-and-done to-dos on a checklist.